 Recycled Cotton

 Recycled cotton prevents additional textile waste and requires far fewer resources than conventional or organic cotton.
-This makes it a great sustainable option.
+This makes it a wonderful sustainable option.
 765,000 liters of water can be saved per ton of cotton recycled.

 Cotton can be recycled using old garments or textile leftovers.
 The quality of the cotton may be lower than that of new cotton.
 Recycled cotton is therefore usually blended with new cotton.